Thomas Russell (rebel): United Irish revolutionary

 Britain's entry into the war against revolutionary France at the beginning of 1793 and the increased domestic repression that followed, caused the United Irishmen increasingly to despair of reform.
 At the same time, the possibility of French intervention and assistance encouraged the thought of insurrection.
 By mid-1793 Russell had shed his sympathies for the parliamentary patriots or Irish Whigs.
 In a letter to Belfast's United Irish paper the Northern Star he denounced Henry Grattan's parliamentary opposition as "insignificant" and accused him of "declaiming, and grinning, and chattering at the abuses of that ministry, which but for him would not now exist".
 In Review of the Lion of Old England; or Democracy Confounded (1794) (dedicated to the reputedly enlightened "Empress of all the Russias", Catherine II), Russell and his friend William Sampson (John Philpot Curran's Junior Counsel) suggested that, in Ireland, the English charters Grattan celebrated in his strict constitutionalism—Magna Carta, the Bill of Rights and Habeas Corpus—did little more than "amuse the masses".

 In June 1795, as a member of the Society's increasingly conspiratorial Northern Executive, Russell met with McCracken.
 Neilson, Robert Simms and, en route to exile in the United States, with Tone.
 At McArt's fort atop Cave Hill overlooking Belfast they swore the celebrated oath "never to desist in our efforts until we had subverted the authority of England over our country, and asserted our independence'".

 Russell travelled widely throughout Ulster, recruiting and organising for the United Irishmen.
 In September 1795 an informer reported that "Capt.
 Russell of Belfast has been appointed to the command of all the societies in the province of Ulster"; while sometime later, one of the government's most reliable agents informed the Castle that the United Irishmen were ready to rise and that "Russell…now conducts all their plans".
-His role as a United Irish recruiter was commemorated in the well-known ballad "The man from God-knows-where".
+His role as a United Irish recruiter was commemorated in the well-known ballad "The man from God-knows-where" written by Florence Mary Wilson.

 In October 1793 he founded the Society in Enniskillen with William Henry Hamilton.
 In January 1794, Hamilton married Russell's niece, Mary Ann Russell (c.1775–c.1840), who herself had radical political views, and he was to remain a close confidante and collaborator.